Worst drought ‘ever recorded’ hits Catalonia, sparking fears and ingenuity

 The drought is not only affecting humans but also damaging trees, which are essential to absorbing carbon dioxide that prevents further climate change.

 “The lack of rain means trees are weaker and more prone to illness and drying out.
-This means that they can absorb less carbon dioxide and there is a greater risk of forest fires,” said Marta Gonzalez Santis of the Catalan Technological Forest Centre, which published a report on Monday on the damage that climate change is doing to vegetation cover.
+This means that they can absorb less carbon dioxide and there is a greater risk of forest fires,” said Maria Gonzalez Santis, of the Forest Science and Technology Centre of Catalonia, which published a report on Monday on the damage that climate change is doing to vegetation cover.